9 — The Actions of the Prophet as a Form of Revelation

 The only limit al‑Juwaynī really puts on how broadly the Prophet’s actions apply to others is his distinction between actions the Prophet performed as a matter of “piety and obedience,” which must (or should) be imitated by all, and those performed for other reasons, the imitation of which is permissible but entirely optional.
 The former would include not only the Prophet’s acts of worship, but also the legal judgments he gave in disputes, and any other actions he took that fell within the purview of God’s law.
 The latter would include matters of personal taste, as well as practical matters such as his opinions on agricultural technique or military strategy.

 What is intriguing about this distinction is that it does not really provide a criterion for deciding which of the Prophet’s actions must (or should) be imitated, and which it is merely permissible to imitate.
 Indeed, it is a question-begging criterion.
 If I want to know whether my food choices should be guided by the Prophet’s, I cannot simply ask whether food choices are matters of piety and obedience, because that depends on whether I consider food choices to be subject to Islamic law.
-In other words, in whatever areas of life I think Islamic law should regulate, I will interpret the Prophet’s actions as legally binding, and in whatever areas of life I think should be left up to personal choice, I will interpret the Prophet’s actions as “not matters of piety or obedience.”
-Modern revivalists, who consider every aspect of life down to the color of one’s clothes and the length of one’s facial hair to have religious significance, can legitimately appeal to al‑Juwaynī’s distinction to argue that all Muslims men should wear long white garments and have beards a hand’s breadth long, while those who think these should be matters of culture and personal taste will argue that the Prophet’s dress and facial hair were “not matters of piety and obedience.”
+In other words, in areas of life that I think should be regulated by Islamic law, I will interpret the Prophet’s actions as legally binding, and in areas of life that I think should be left up to personal choice, I will interpret the Prophet’s actions as “not matters of piety or obedience.”
+Modern revivalists, who consider every aspect of life down to the color of one’s clothes and the length of one’s facial hair to have religious significance, can legitimately appeal to al‑Juwaynī’s distinction to argue that all Muslim men should wear long white garments and have beards a hand’s breadth long, while those who think these should be matters of culture and personal taste will argue that the Prophet’s dress and facial hair were “not matters of piety and obedience.”
 At the same time, they will probably argue that agricultural technology is a purely practical and technical matter, so that modern innovations in those areas are perfectly acceptable.
 But if my concern for the environment leads me to view agricultural technology as having profound moral significance, then I could choose to revisit the reports about the Prophet’s agricultural advice, or about his military tactics or the like, and declare that they are indeed matters of “piety and obedience,” and therefore should be mined for contemporary applications.

 The upshot of al‑Juwaynī’s distinction is that the interpreter gets to decide precisely which of the Prophet’s actions are legally binding, and which are not.
 This freedom of interpretation is restricted only in those few cases when the Prophet himself said that others should follow his example (e.g. when he said “pray as you see me praying”), and in those cases when other parts of revelation show that a particular action is governed by law and therefore must have been performed as a matter of obedience.
 The latter cases might be quite numerous, but those are precisely the cases that matter the least, because in those cases we already know the law from other evidence, so the Prophet’s actions add nothing except perhaps some additional details.
 For the most interesting questions—those not already settled by other evidence—the legal significance of the Prophet’s actions is determined by the interpreter’s preconceptions about what the law should and should not say.